-Bit no. Descript Description chosen v vhen setting up a on.
-Depending on its value, different modes are secure connection.
-In firmware version 2.1.0 and des which is the minimum security level to access it ts 0x0 No security Data is transmitted without authentication and encryption.
-2:0 110x2 1 Just works level 1.2 Each time a connection is established, new random keys are exchanged in advance to use them for data encryption.
+Bit no. Descripti Description Security mode configuration.
+Depending on its value, different modes are chosen when setting up a secure connection.
+In firmware version 2.1.0 and newer the peripheral decides which is the minimum security level to access its data.
+0x0 No security Data is transmitted without authentication and encryption.
+2:0 0x2 Just works level 1.2 Each time a connection is established, new random keys are exchanged in advance to use them for data encryption.
 This mode uses the "just works" method.
 0x3 Static pass key level 1.3 For authentication, the RF_StaticPasskey is used.
-If the peripheral uses this method, the central device must enter the correct passkey to finalize the connection. others Reserved 3 SECFLAGS_BONDING_ENABLE: If this Bit is set, bonding is enabled when using one of the pairing methods.
-Bonding data of up to 32 devices will be stored in the flash.
-If bonding storage is full, the bonding information that has not been used for the longest period will be removed.
+If the peripheral uses this method, the central device must enter the correct passkey to finalize the connection. others Reserved 3 SECFLAGS_BONDING_ENABLE: If this Bit is set, bonding is enabled when usi of the pairing methods.
+Bonding data of up to 32 devices will be stored in flash.
+If bonding storage is full, the bonding information that has not been for the longest period will be removed.
 7:4 Reserve d